mnsekh111/soft-eng-works/HW3/README.md

 How to run?
-1. Open the selenium folder in IntellijIdea
+1. Open the selenium folder in Intellij Idea
 2. Find the WebTest.java inside the src folder, right click and "Run as JUnit test"